-Accet Turne Criteria applicable in Asset Type 2022 2030 2040 2050 all years Production of ammonia <3 t CO2e/t H2, for the life cycle emissions of hydrogen used as feedstock or ammonia is recovered from wastewater.
+Accet Turn Criteria Criteria applicable in Asset Type 2022 2030 2040 2050 all years Production of ammonia <3 t CO2e/t H2, for the life cycle emissions of hydrogen used as feedstock or ammonia is recovered from wastewater.
 1.67 t CO2e/t H2 for the life cycle emissions of hydrogen used as feedstock or ammonia is recovered from wastewater.
 1.0 t CO2e/t H2 for the life cycle emissions of hydrogen used as feedstock or ammonia is recovered from wastewater.
 0.6 t CO2e/t H2 for the life cycle emissions of hydrogen used as feedstock or ammonia is recovered from wastewater.
 CO2 from ammonia production should not be used for urea production.
 Production of nitric acid 0.038 t CO2e/t nitric acid 0.021 t CO2e/t nitric acid 0.011 t CO2e/t nitric acid 0.007 t CO2e/t nitric acid Use electricity that meets the most up to date Climate Bonds criteria for electricity grids.
-Production of chlorine 2.45 MWh electricity/t chlorine 1.85 MWh electricity/t chlorine Uses only electricity Uses only electricity Implement one of the following alternatives:
+Production of chlorine 2.45 MWh electricity/t chlorine 1.85 MWh electricity/t chlorine Uses only electricity produced from renewable sources Uses only electricity produced from renewable sources Implement one of the following alternatives: a.
+Renewable-based 12 captive power generation b.
+Renewable-based power purchase agreement